core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 When sending to the proxy a GET or FETCH request to be forwarded to the servers in the CoAP group, the client MAY include one or more Group-ETag Options.
 Each option specifies one entity-tag value, as applicable to the set J of cache entries that can be hit by the group request.

-The proxy MAY perform the following actions, in case the group request produces a hit to the cache entry of each CoAP server currently member of the CoAP group, i.e., in case the set J associated with the group request is "complete".
+The proxy MAY perform the following actions, in case the group request produces a hit to the cache entry of each CoAP server that is currently a member of the CoAP group, i.e., in case the set J associated with the group request is "complete".

 * The proxy checks whether the current entity-tag value of the set J matches with one of the entity-tag values specified in the Group-ETag Options of the unicast group request from the client.